 Mr. Van Dyke blatantly violated Chicago PD's own use of force policy.
 The CPD's criteria for the employment of deadly force requires that the assailant display "actions" that "will likely cause death or serious physical injury."

-Seventeen-year-old Laquan McDonald, as evidenced by the dash-cam video released (by judge's order) by the CPD.
+Seventeen-year-old Laquan McDonald, as evidenced by the dash-cam video released (by judge's order) by the CPD, was unjustly killed.

 Typically, three factors must be in place for someone to use deadly force: